 Many musicals have tried to replicate the unique magic of Andrew Lloyd Webber’s “Cats,” but nothing has ever quite hit the mark.
 Now, the record-breaking production is becoming a movie from Oscar®-winning director Tom Hooper.

 CATS, from Universal Pictures, adapts the 1981 smash hit about a tribe of cats that gathers for a special event once every year, while also putting its own spin on the material.
-With an all-star cast that includes Taylor Swift, Jennifer Hudson and Idris Elba, we’re fascinated by this potentially purr-fect new take on the story.
+With an all-star cast that includes Taylor Swift, Jennifer Hudson and Idris Elba, CATS looks like a potentially purr-fect new take on the story.

 Here’s everything you need to know about CATS.